 - 1. Classify all of its solutions following the definitions in Definition 2.5 and Definition 2.7. - 2.
 Indicate the points in $\overline{C} \cup D$ from which nontrivial solutions exist. - 3.
 Indicate the properties of maximal solutions to \mathcal{H} .

-You may want to apply Proposition 2.10 in answering these questions.
+Hint: apply Proposition 2.10 to answer these questions.